TNTurnerLab/ACES/README.md

 The pipeline created takes unmasked genomes, presented by the Vertebrate Genomes Project, and an input FASTA  file to create outputs: Blast, Parse, and a final MUSCLE alignment.
 There is an added feature that allows the user to input any value to a threshold, to only parse out files if it meets the set threshold requirement.
 This allows the user to only MUSCLE align if the files are at, or below threshold requirement.
 The pipeline also has the ability to run files that are found on ensembl form their pub/release-103.
 The pipeline is currently set up to run all 510 files together, however user can edit the ghold.txt file to include and of their choosing.

 When executing the pipeline, there are a total of 10 files will be generated if ran successfully.
 These files include a ‘*_Parsed_Final.fa’ file which will include all sequences that have met the users threshold requirment.‘*_Files_Generated_Report.fa’ will generate a report on how many files contained hits, no hits, or did not meet the treshold requirement.
 This file will also tell you exactly how many hits, no hits, and total number of sequences read.
 After receiving the ‘*_Parsed_Final.fa’, the file will be converted into a ‘*_Multi_Seq_Align.aln’.
 This file takes all the parsed hit sequences and aligns them for computational use.
 The ‘*_MSA2GFA.fa’ file will be a file that converts the ‘*_Multi_Seq_Align.aln’ into a GFA file that can be put into a Graphical Fragment Assembly viewer for analysis.‘*_Phy_Align.phy’ is similar to the ‘*_MSA2GFA.fa’, execpt it is a multiple sequence file in Phylip format.
 This file format is required for running the RAXML analysis.
-RAXML will generate 4 files: ‘*_RAxML_bestTree.RAXML_output.phy’ ‘*_RAxML_info.RAXML_output.phy’ ‘*_RAxML_log.RAXML_output.phy’ ‘*_RAxML_parsimonyTree.RAXML_output.phy’.
+When viewing the Phylip file or any RAXML file, please refer to the ‘*_NameKey.txt’.
+This Doccument will hold qunique names to identify files and sequences in the named files.
+Changing this file will not change the names of files or identy names with in files.
+RAXML will generate 4 files: ‘*_RAxML_bestTree.RAXML_output.phy’ ‘*_RAxML_info.
+RAXML_output.phy’ ‘*_RAxML_log.RAXML_output.phy’ ‘*_RAxML_parsimonyTree.RAXML_output.phy’.
 Each file will contain information regarding to the program.
 In the VGP_Con_Ana21.5.smk, RAXML will be running PROTGAMMAWAG GAMMA model of heterogeneity on a protein dataset while using the empirical base frequencies and the LG substitution model.
 This can be changed with in the pipline under the users descression.
-For more information regarding RAXML please refer to the manual linked in the more infomation section.
+For more information regarding RAXML please refer to the manual linked in the "More Infomation" section.
+To view a phylogenic tree created from RAXML, the user will need to use an external phylogentic viewer.

-**<span style="text-decoration:underline;">User Required Files For Pipeline Execution:</span>**
+**<span style="text-decoration:underline;">User Required Script Files For Pipeline Execution:</span>**

-All required files will be available on github to be pulled on a desktop by using:
+All required script files will be available on github to be pulled on a desktop by using:

 	- $ wget ADD GITHUB LINK WHEN PUSHED

-Or can be pulled on RIS with command:
+Or can be pulled on LSF with command:

 	- $ git clone ADD GITHUB LINK WHEN PUSHED